 - If your child is an oral eater, provide any information to the teacher about food allergies, unsafe foods, and aspiration risks.
 You can state that only food you send in should be served to your child.

 - Talk to the teacher to find out if any foods will be used in art projects or if there are class cooking projects to determine what, if any, limitations your child may have from participating in those activities.
 Kids with allergies, or who cannot eat may need an alternate activity or materials.

 - If your child has a feeding pump, it may have to be turned off during bus rides.
 Make sure there is a dedicated person (and a back-up) who is responsible for turning it back on.

-New!
-Resources for the Provision of Nutrition Support to Children in Educational Environments, a forthcoming article in Nutrition in Clinical Practice, provides comprehensive information for staff, nurses, and families.
+Resources for the Provision of Nutrition Support to Children in Educational Environments, an article in Nutrition in Clinical Practice, provides comprehensive information for staff, nurses, and families.
 Members of the Feeding Tube Awareness Foundation staff worked with clinicians and advocates to develop the enteral portion of this article.

 Feeding Tube Awareness also has a comprehensive School Training Presentation for school nurses, teachers, aides, and other school staff.
 It is available below as either a PDF or a Powerpoint Presentation.